OpenEvalProject/evals/manuscripts/elife-53051/v2/manuscript.md

 ## Abstract

 In speech, listeners extract continuously-varying spectrotemporal cues from the acoustic signal to perceive discrete phonetic categories.
 Spectral cues are spatially encoded in the amplitude of responses in phonetically-tuned neural populations in auditory cortex.
-It remains unknown whether similar neurophysiological mechanisms encode temporal cues like voice-onset time (VOT), which distinguishes sounds like / b / and/ p /.
-We used direct brain recordings in humans to investigate the neural encoding of temporal speech cues with a VOT continuum from / ba / to / pa /.
+It remains unknown whether similar neurophysiological mechanisms encode temporal cues like voice-onset time (VOT), which distinguishes sounds like /b/ and/p/.
+We used direct brain recordings in humans to investigate the neural encoding of temporal speech cues with a VOT continuum from /ba/ to /pa/.
 We found that distinct neural populations respond preferentially to VOTs from one phonetic category, and are also sensitive to sub-phonetic VOT differences within a population’s preferred category.
 In a simple neural network model, simulated populations tuned to detect either temporal gaps or coincidences between spectral cues captured encoding patterns observed in real neural data.
 These results demonstrate that a spatial/amplitude neural code underlies the cortical representation of both spectral and temporal speech cues.

 ## Introduction